ideonate/cdsdashboards/docs/index.rst

 - Save time and reduce errors for your Data Science team, allowing them to focus on their core roles.
 - Eliminate IT security threats from data science teams hosting web apps and sensitive data in arbitrary insecure cloud locations.
 - Empower data scientists to use their dashboarding framework of choice while unifying your team’s approach to publishing.

-ContainDS is a suite of two products: the open source `Dashboards <https://containds.com/dashboards/>`__ extension for JupyterHub and `Deploy <https://containds.com/deploy/>`__ directly for Kubernetes.

 Installation and Setup